-At a broad glance, TCSI intends to utilise new technologies to ensure data collection is more streamlined and efficient.
-This is with an emphasis on reducing duplication and improving the quality, relevance and availability of data.
-TCSI also intends to relieve the reporting burden on training providers by trimming redundant information no longer required for reporting purposes.
+Broadly, TCSI intends to use new technologies to make data collection more efficient, with an emphasis on reducing duplication, and improving quality, relevance and availability of data.
+TCSI also intends to relieve the reporting burden for training providers, by removing redundant information.
 Some of the proposed changes to data collection can be viewed (at a glance) here.

-TCSI hopes to alleviate many of the shortcomings associated with HEPCAT (the Higher Education Provider Client Assistance Tool) by replacing the system entirely.
-In doing so, TCSI promises easier, quicker, less-complex reporting that will provide observable benefits for both providers and students alike.
-Remember that TCSI was developed in direct consultation with education providers.
-TCSI is a mandatory change and is here to stay, but this shouldn’t result in headaches for training organisations.
+TCSI aims to alleviate the shortcomings of HEPCAT (the Higher Education Provider Client Assistance Tool) by replacing the system entirely.
+The system was developed with the help of education providers, so in theory, reporting should be easier, faster, and less complex, benefitting providers and students alike.
+TCSI is a mandatory change, but shouldn’t cause headaches for training organisations.

-A lot!
-TCSI represents a complete paradigm shift to how education and training providers have reported to the government in the past.
-Previously, you would generate flat text files monthly or quarterly and upload them to HEPCAT.
-With TCSI, reporting will be done much more regularly, as you go.
-For example, they expect student data to be reported within 7 days of a reportable event, such as a course enrolment, for every student.
+TCSI is a huge overhaul for student reporting.
+Currently, you generate flat text files either monthly or quarterly, then upload them to HEPCAT.
+With TCSI, reporting is more regular and ad hoc.
+For example, student data is expected to be reported within 7 days of a significant event, such as a course enrolment for a student.

-The TCSI project will provide two interaction channels to replace HEPCAT that will enable education providers to continue data submission and comply with reporting requirements.
-One is the Business-to-Government (B2G) API channel, where your student management system would communicate directly to the department on your behalf using their APIs.
-The other is a Provider Portal, where education providers would need to upload a CSV file into the portal.
+The TCSI project will provide two channels to replace HEPCAT, allowing education providers to continue submitting data for reporting requirements.
+One is the Business-to-Government (B2G) channel, where your student management system communicates with the department directly on your behalf.
+The other is a Provider Portal, where education providers can upload CSV files.

-Current data reporting methods are inefficient as they are.
-HEPCAT is admittedly a rigid and difficult system to both learn and manage.
-Troubleshooting errors can be a cumbersome process, and a singular isolated issue in data reporting can result in whole files becoming invalidated in many circumstances.
-The development of TCSI has been spurred on through the identification of several pain points in current reporting practice, particularly in regards to reducing debt levels and improving payment accuracy for governing bodies.
-TCSI seeks to improve many facets of education and training, including the improvement of Youth Allowance access and other payment processes, giving students better access to what they need and when they need it.
+HEPCAT is inefficient—a rigid, difficult system to learn and manage.
+Troubleshooting errors can be a cumbersome process, and a single issue in reporting can result in whole files being invalidated.
+The development of TCSI has been spurred on by bad reporting practices, particularly with regards to reducing debt levels, and improving payment accuracy for governing bodies.
+TCSI seeks to improve many facets of education and training, including access to Youth Allowance and other payment processes, giving students better access to what they need, when they need it.

-At the time of writing, the Department of Education and Training is planning to have a soft launch for the TCSI solution in production by mid-October 2019.
-Providers will continue to be able to use HEPCAT for all 2019 data.
-As per the TCSI implementation timeline, all providers must be reporting their data through TCSI by the 31st of May, 2020.
+The Department of Education and Training is planning a soft launch of TCSI in mid-October 2019.
+HEPCAT will still be available for providers for 2019 reporting.
+But all providers must be reporting their data through TCSI by the 31st of May, 2020.

-It’s a good idea to check with your SMS provider as to how the design solution can best be made to work for your business and ensure the support you need for a smooth transition to the new format well before the deadline.
+It’s a good idea to check with your SMS provider as to how the design solution will work for your business, and ensure that you have the support you need for a smooth transition to TCSI.